hiviah/dns-scraper/README.md

     export DNS_SCRAPER_SCHEMA=scan_2012_04_18
     make tables

+Note: if you get error `ERROR:  language "plpgsql" does not exist`, use `CREATE LANGUAGE plpgsql;` to load the plpgsql language (needed only once).

 Copy `dns_scraper.config.sample` to `dns_scraper.config`, set username/pass to DB.

 Make sure your user in DB has enough connections allowed.
 Usually the single